ibm-cloud-docs/account/iam-mng-access.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and select **Users** o **Service IDs**, depending on which identity you want to assign access.
 2. Click the **Actions** icon ![List of actions icon](../icons/action-menu-icon.svg) > **Assign access** for the user or service ID that you want to assign access.
 3. Select a group of services or a sinlge service.
 Then, click **Next**.
 4. Scope the access to the all resources in the account, or select specific resources based on attributes.
-B
 5. Click **Next**.
 6. Select any combination of roles to assign, and click **Review**.
 7. Click **Add** to add your policy configuration to your policy summary.